 DISCLAIMER: Caudwell LymeCo charity shares public domain information, which it believes to be reliable, in good faith.
-It should never replace the advice of a qualified physician with a license to practise medicine.
+Caudwell LymeCo does not offer medical advice.
+You should always seek the advice of a suitably qualified doctor with a license to practise medicine and you should not follow medical advice from an unqualified or unregistered person.
 If you believe any information on this website to be incorrect, you are invited to contact the charity using the Contact page.

-- How is long-term Lyme disease treated?
+How is Lyme disease treated on the NHS?

-2. Can Lyme disease go away by itself?
+Can Lyme disease go away by itself?

 Some people are found to have Lyme disease antibodies, without recalling ever having been ill with Lyme disease.
 When an illness goes away by itself after a while, like a cold or influenza, it is called a “self-limiting illness”.
 Lyme disease is not a self-limiting illness for some people, but it appears that it is for others.

 Alternative and experimental treatments

 Long-term antibiotic therapy

 Some doctors who treat long-term Lyme disease patients privately – most of whom work outside the UK – prescribe long term antibiotics for patients whose symptoms have not cleared up after standard courses of antibiotics.
 They may prescribe other drugs as well, intravenous antibiotics or combined antibiotic therapies.
 Treatments may last months.

 These treatments are experimental, as there is a lack of published research demonstrating that such approaches are effective.
 There is also, however, a lack of evidence that they are not effective.
 This is a controversial area, amongst patients as well as doctors.
 More research is desperately needed.